faisalagustp/webhooks_test_load_testing/README.md

 Configure APP_SECRET, VERIFY_TOKEN under config variable settings for your project from the [Heroku developer dashboard](https://dashboard.heroku.com/apps/):
 * APP_SECRET is obtained from the [Facebook developer dashboard](https://developers.facebook.com/apps/) for your app.
 This is needed to verify that an update came from a Facebook server.
 * VERIFY_TOKEN is your "password" for setting up a webhooks subscription.
+* PHONE_NUMBER_ID is your "phone number id" who will reply to an incoming message.
+* TOKEN is your "TOKEN" that can be used to reply to a message

 2/ Setup your webhooks subscription from the webhooks dashboard on facebook for your app.
 * The URL should be your app URL and /webhooks, e.g. https://{heroku-url}/webhooks